Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 We will now see what command you can type.

 - <u>STOP</u>: The STOP command will turn off the computer, simple as that. (it’s just a lazy way to not get up and press the PWR button)
 - <u>DEBUG</u>: The DEBUG command will change the current mode to the DEBUG mode.
-This mode is useful if you want to fix a “bug” (technical term to signify an unwanted behavior) in case your computer can’t boot but should.
+This mode is useful if you want to fix a "bug" (technical term to signify an unwanted behavior) in case your computer can’t boot but should.
 In most of the case, you will not use this program.
 - <u>PROG</u>: The PROG command will change the current mode to the PROG mode.
 This mode will allow you to enter program directly into the computer.
 This is where we will learn how to program the Saphyr I.

 &nbsp;